MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/read-operations.md

 ---
 title: Portals read operations using the Web API
-description: Learn how to perform GET Web API operations on Power Apps portals.
+description: Learn how to create read operations using the portals Web API.
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual